vmchale/xmonad-vanessa/README.md

 Requires libxft-dev, amixer for volume, gnome-terminal, and setxkbmap to switch keyboard layouts.

 ### Sugestions
-Use dmenu, libx11-dev, libxinerama, and libxext as well.
+Use dmenu, libx11-dev, libxinerama, yeganesh, and libxext as well.